 My tree is a new one from Balsam Hill and I’m in love!
 I haven’t had a full-style, green tree in about five years and I’m loving the change.
-This is the 9 ft.
-Brewer Spruce and it’s a generous, full tree.
+This is a 9 ft. generous, full tree.
 I love the quality of Balsam Hill trees and how realistic they look.
 They are so easy to put up and the best part is the step-on button for the lights!

 In the dining room I kept it simple, just adding some tabletop trees to the table and some ornaments to the sideboard.

 On the dining table is a simple vignette with two little cedar trees in vintage terracotta pots along with a cloche holding a bottle brush tree.
 I love that you can feature anything under a cloche and it immediately looks more special!